August 21, 2020

 by Alex Z. Salinas (B.A. ’11, M.A. ’19)

 In Greece in the eighth century B.C., Homer began composing an epic poem, The Odyssey, which would become one of history’s most influential pieces of literature.
-More than a millennia later, the classic has been translated into American Sign Language (ASL) for the first time — by a St. Mary’s University graduate student.
+More than two millennia later, the classic has been translated into American Sign Language (ASL) for the first time — by a St. Mary’s University graduate student.

 Leigh Ann Cowan, a student in the Master of Arts in English Literature and Language program at St. Mary’s, said her choice of base text came down to The Odyssey or the similarly aged epic poem Beowulf.